Is anything better than prosciutto-wrapped chicken? We think not! This simple one-pot meal elevates any weeknight in less than 30 minutes.

 - 8 sprigs fresh thyme remove leaves from half the sprigs

-- 1-2 tbsp coconut oil or olive oil
+- 1-2 tablespoon coconut oil or olive oil

 - 3 med fennel bulbs cut into wedges, fronds reserved